 Pick one.
 Any one.
 Or at least any one with a share price you can swallow.

 Company’s come with a ticker symbol or 3-4 letters.
 Pinterest is PINS, Amazon is AMZN, Disney is DIS, etc. You can get all the details of a company’s stock from several places, but Robinhood has some great features (which I’ll cover in a minute!)

 Here’s a screenshot of Southwest’s stock

-I do almost all of my trading through their app on my phone.
+I do almost all of my trading through an app on my phone.
 It’s a beautiful one handed process once I decide what I want to buy.

 Set your price